Step 1: Finalize your WordPress project

-Step 4: Complete the setup of your WordPress PWA
+Step 4: Wrap up your WordPress PWA setup

-Step 7: Sync your own user data (optional)
+Step 7: Sync push subscriptions with user profiles (optional)

 Sending the same notification to every user for marketing purposes is one thing.
 Sending notifications programmatically to a user to react to events in your WordPress app is another.
 Luckily, Progressier comes with a solution for both use cases.
 Simply connect your user data (e.g. a user ID or user email), then call our Push API in your server-side code to send a push notification to a specific user.
 You don't have to manage push subscriptions on your end.

-Why should you add push notifications to your WordPress web app?
+Pros of adding push notifications to your WordPress app